 - Injuries from overload situations

 These accidents are often caused by inadequate operator training, not following safety rules, speeding, poor visibility, and not inspecting the forklift truck.
-Knowing these hazards is the first step to stopping forklift accidents and improving forklift safety.
+Knowing these risks is the first step to stopping forklift accidents and improving safety.

-The impact of forklift accidents goes far beyond physical injuries, affecting overall productivity and the culture of safety in the workplace.
-Forklift accidents can lead to:
+The impact of goes far beyond physical injuries, affecting overall productivity and the safety awareness.
+They can lead to:

 - Fatalities and serious injuries can result from crushing accidents caused by improper forklift operation.